 An incisional hernia may develop after any surgical procedure requiring surgical “incisions”.
 A parastomal hernia surfaces around the stoma and may follow any surgery for colostomy, ileostomy, or urinary diversion.
 There is debate concerning the incidence of parastomal and incisional hernias, but it is supposed to range between 20-30% of total interventions.
 The success rate for surgical repair in both types of hernia is quite low as the recurrence rate stands close to 50%.

-Regarding solely parastomal hernias, studies show that they are a rather common occurrence during the first years subsequent to ileostomy or colostomy surgery.
+Regarding parastomal hernias solely, studies show a rather common occurrence during the first years subsequent to ileostomy or colostomy surgery.
 The incidence of parastomal herniation is approximately up to 48% on end-colostomies, 31% on loop-colostomies, 40% on ileostomies, and 28% on loop-ileostomies.

 What may cause a Parastomal or an Incisional Hernia?